-The "poly" in polynomial comes from Greek and means "multiple."
-"Nomial", also Greek, refers to terms, so polynomial means "multiple terms."
+The poly in polynomial comes from Greek and means multiple.
+Nomial, which is also Greek, refers to terms, so polynomial means multiple terms.

 What Makes Up Polynomials

 A polynomial is an algebraic expression made up of two or more terms.
-Polynomials can be made up of some or all of the following:
+Polynomials are composed of some or all of the following:

 - Variables - these are letters like x, y, and b

 - Constants - these are numbers like 3, 5, 11.
-They are sometimes attached to variables, but can also be found on their own.
+They are sometimes attached to variables but are also found on their own.

-- Addition, subtraction, multiplication, and division - For example, you can have 2x (multiplication), 2x+5 (multiplication and addition), and x-7 (subtract.)
+- Addition, subtraction, multiplication, and division - For example, you can have 2x (multiplication), 2x+5 (multiplication and addition), and x-7 (subtraction.)

 Rules: What ISN'T a Polynomial

 There are a few rules as to what polynomials cannot contain:

 For example, 2y2+7x/4 is a polynomial because 4 is not a variable.
 However, 2y2+7x/(1+x) is not a polynomial as it contains division by a variable.